Financial Advisor Job Description, Skills, and Salary

 Since pay and job security are heavily based on performance, there is a high washout rate for new advisors who are unable to meet the challenge of building a viable roster of clients.

-According to the Bureau of Labor Statistics, employment of personal financial advisors is projected to grow 15 percent during the decade ending in 2026, much faster than the average for all occupations.
+According to the Bureau of Labor Statistics, the employment opportunities for personal financial advisors is projected to grow 7% during the decade ending in 2028, which is slightly faster than the average for all occupations.

 Factors impacting growth include an aging population of retirees in need of help with financial planning and the trend toward self-managed retirement resources in lieu of company-controlled pensions.
-The expanded use of automated planning resources may limit the growth of opportunities for financial advisors.
+The expanded use of automated planning resources and so-called robo-advisers may limit the growth of opportunities for traditional financial advisors.